eresearchqut/ontvisc/README.md

 ### Preprocessing and host read filtering outputs
 If a merge step is required, fastcat will create a summary text file showing the read length distribution.
-Quality check will be performed on the raw fastq file using [NanoPlot](https://github.com/wdecoster/NanoPlot) which it a tool that can be used to produce general quality metrics e.g. quality score distribution, read lengths and other general stats.
+Quality check will be performed on the raw fastq file using [NanoPlot](https://github.com/wdecoster/NanoPlot) which is a tool that can be used to produce general quality metrics e.g. quality score distribution, read lengths and other general stats.
 A NanoPlot-report.html file will be saved under the **SampleName/qc/nanoplot** folder with the prefix **raw**.
 This report displays 6 plots as well as a table of summary statistics.

 <p align="center"><img src="docs/images/Example_Statistics.png" width="1000"></p>